-(a) "Owner" shall mean any person, acting as principal or through an agent, having the right to offer residential real property for rent, and includes a predecessor in interest to the owner.

-(b) "Rent" shall mean all periodic payments and all nonmonetary consideration including, but not limited to, the fair market value of goods, labor performed or services rendered to or for the benefit of the tenant under a rental agreement concerning the use and occupancy of a residential real property and all attendant housing services, including all payments and consideration demanded or paid for parking, utility charges (if included in the rental amount paid by the tenant), pets, furniture and other benefits, privilege or facility connected with the use or occupancy of the residential real property.
+- (a) "Just cause" for purposes of this chapter is defined as the at-fault causes set forth in Civil Code Section 1946.2(b)(1) and the no-fault causes set forth in Civil Code Section 1946.2(b)(2). - (b) "Owner" means any person, acting as principal or through an agent, having the right to offer residential real property for rent, and includes a predecessor in interest to the owner. - (c) "Rent" means all periodic payments and all nonmonetary consideration including, but not limited to, the fair market value of goods, labor performed or services rendered to or for the benefit of the tenant under a rental agreement concerning the use and occupancy of a residential real property and all attendant housing services, including all payments and consideration demanded or paid for parking, utility charges (if included in the rental amount paid by the tenant to the owner), pets, furniture and other benefits, privileges or facilities connected with the use or occupancy of the residential real property.

-(c) "Residential real property" means any dwelling unit that is intended for human habitation, including any dwelling or unit in a mobile home park.
-For avoidance of doubt, residential real property does not include a "mobile home park" or "mobile home space" as those terms are defined and/or used under Chapter 19.72 (Mobile Home Park Conversion).
+(d) "Residential real property" means any dwelling unit that is intended for human habitation, including any dwelling or unit in a mobile home park that is not owner-occupied.